Islamists accuse U.S. of interference in Egyptian affairs

 Youssef, whose program is now on television and has been compared to U.S. satirist Jon Stewart’s “The Daily Show”, is accused of insulting Islam and undermining Mursi’s standing.

-The prosecutor general issued the warrant after at least four legal complaints filed by supporters of Mursi, an Islamist who was freely elected in June.
+The prosecutor general issued the warrant after at least four legal complaints filed by supporters of Mursi, an Islamist who was freely elected last June.

 In what seemed a gesture of defiance, Youssef arrived at the prosecutor general’s office wearing an oversized graduation hat modeled on one donned by Mursi when he was awarded an honorary degree in Pakistan in March.
 He was later released on bail of 15,000 Egyptian pounds ($2,200).

-Nuland said on Monday Egyptian authorities seemed to be selectively prosecuting those accused of insulting the government while ignoring or playing down attacks on anti-government protesters and cases of “extreme police brutality”.
+Nuland said Egyptian authorities seemed to be selectively prosecuting those accused of insulting the government while ignoring or playing down attacks on anti-government protesters and cases of “extreme police brutality”.

-The U.S. view is important in part because Washington provides $1.3 billion per year in military aid to Cairo.
+The U.S. view is important in part because Washington provides $1.3 billion per year in military aid to Egypt.

 Egypt has been in a state of political turmoil since the ouster of Mubarak, a long-time U.S. ally.
 Political uncertainty and growing street crime have deterred tourism, long an important driver of the Egyptian economy.